 “Thank you for the feedback and the wonderful course.
 Those 15 hours have already paid off on many occasions.”

 Gert Vanthournout, Edubron Research Group / Research in Education and Professional Development - Instructional and Educational Sciences (OOW), University of Antwerp

 “I had promised to keep you informed about the result of my presentations at the BSC conference.
 The course proved to be very useful to me because I won the Young Investigator Award!
 Thank you very much for all useful tips and the enthusiastic way of teaching.
 I hope to meet you in one of the next courses or meet somewhere on campus.”

 An Van Berendoncks, PhD fellow, Cardiovascular Disease Research Group, University Hospital Antwerp

-Prof. Dr. Nathalie Holvoet, Institute of Development Policy and Management, University of Antwerp
+Prof. Dr. Nathalie Holvoet, Institute of Development Policy, University of Antwerp

 “We are very positive about our collaboration with Linguapolis.
 Your colleagues deserve a pat on the back.
 Our ‘Emerging Voices’ were trained excellently.”

 Ann Verlinden, PhD, Research Coordination and Research Policy, Institute of Tropical Medicine